-Finally, most jurisdictions regulate solicitations and other activities of charitable organizations regardless of their organization form and allow for exemption from most state and local taxes.
+Finally, most jurisdictions regulate solicitations and other activities of charitable organizations regardless of their organization form.
 These statutes will be applicable to all UNAs formed or operating in a state that adopts RUUNAA.
 It may be necessary in some states to modify the language of these existing statutes to be certain that they apply to UNAs after RUUNAA is enacted.